“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 This might be because, if someone can see how others benefit their life, that person will be more motivated to give back to humanity.

-One study in particular found that people who engage in altruistic behaviors such as volunteering or donating money typically have a greater sense of purpose than those who don't.
+One study, in particular, found that people who engage in altruistic behaviors such as volunteering or donating money typically have a greater sense of purpose than those who don't.

 Further, research has shown that people who are altruistic also report having a strong sense of purpose.
-The feeling of making a difference in the world or in someone else's life is ultimately the most important thing for your own joy and fulfillment—and importance is parallel with purpose.
+The feeling of making a difference in the world or someone else's life is ultimately the most important thing for your joy and fulfillment—and importance is parallel with purpose.

 2. Think back to the activities you did that made you forget about the passage of time.